stormpath/stormpath-documentation/source/reference.rst

 :ref:`LDAP Directories <about-ldap-dir>` have an associated :ref:`Provider resource <ref-provider>` with either the ``ldap`` or ``ad`` ``providerId``.
 That Provider in turn contains an **Agent** resource.
 This Agent is what will scan your LDAP directory and map the accounts and groups in that directory to Stormpath Accounts and Groups.

-The Agent itself is a complicated object, with a number of required objects both above and below it.
+The Agent itself is a complex object, with a number of required objects both above and below it.
 All of these resources are required for LDAP configuration:

 .. code-block:: none